euphonie/study-notes/Engineering Tools/Cloud/GCP/IA-ML Services.md

 ### Pub/Sub
 ### Dataflow
 For realtime data or unpredictable sized array.
 It's a unified programming model and a managed service that lets the user develop and execute a big range of data processing patterns (ETL and continuous computation).
+- Builds data pipeline for batch and streaming data
+- No need to spin up a cluster or size instances it's fully automatic management-
+- Ex.
+BigQuery can be used to extract data, data transformation is issued inside Dataflow and all data is then stored in a CL

 ### BigQuery